uqlibrary/docker-php72-fpm-api/README.md

 docker-php72-fpm-api
 ====================

-This repository contains a Dockerfile of PHP 7.2 FPM for Docker's automated build published to the public [Docker Hub Registry](https://registry.hub.docker.com/).
+This repository contains a Dockerfile of PHP 7.2 FPM (API variant) for Docker's automated build published to the public [Docker Hub Registry](https://registry.hub.docker.com/).

 ### Installation